BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 **Distributed Key Generation (DKG):** This is a more secure, but also newer and more complex method.
-It takes advantage of Secure Multi-Party Computing (MPC).
+It takes advantage of Secure Multi-Party Computing (MPC) and VSS.
 The members of the FROST group work together to generate their shares of the private key, with each member creating their personal share over the course of the ceremony, but with the combined private key never coming into existence, and no member ever learning any share but their own.

 Whichever way the individual shares are generated, the process will